supercontainers/containers-wg/_ideas/container-runtime-survey2021.md

 ### Container Runtimes

+This section is focused to ask about HPC workloads running on HPC container runtimes.
+Some might use docker to run a single-node container on their workstation - we consider that out of scope because it is hard to differentiate between a service workloads and a HPC workload.

 | #  | Question | Type | Answers |
 |:--:|:---------:|:----:|:---------------------:|
 | R1 | Which HPC container runtimes are supported on the system(s) you are working on? | multiple-choice | Charliecloud, Shifter, Singularity, Sarus, Podman, other |